aqrln/gitbook-commander/README.md

-An alternative lightweight CLI for the awesome [GitBook][] documentation generator that, unlike the official CLI, doesn't assume it is installed globally (and, to the contrary, is build specifically for being used in npm scripts) and does not install anything on its own behalf.
+An alternative lightweight CLI for the awesome [GitBook][] documentation generator that, unlike the official CLI, doesn't assume it is installed globally (and, to the contrary, is built specifically for being used in npm scripts) and does not install anything on its own behalf.

 ## Installation and Usage